arnaud-zurawczak/MaintenanceBundle/Resources/doc/index.md

 ---------------------

 In the listener, an exception is thrown when website is under maintenance.
-This exception is a 'This exception is a 'HttpException' (status 503), to custom your error page you need to create a error503.html.twig (if you use twig) in:
+This exception is a 'This exception is a 'HttpException' (status 503), to custom your error page you need to create an error503.html.twig (if you use twig) in:
     app/Resources/TwigBundle/views/Exception

 #### Important